-Co-founders Trevor Peterson and renowned wildlife photographer Andy Biggs created Gura Gear to answer a problem critical to traveling to extreme locations: weight limits on photo gear.
+Co-founders Trevor Peterson and renowned wildlife photographer Andy Biggs created Gura Gear in 2008 to answer a problem critical to traveling to extreme locations: weight limits on photo gear.

 En-route independently to East Africa, both Andy and Trevor got into some trouble with the carryon restrictions at Schiphol airport in Amsterdam.
 “I had packed two Nikon Pro DSLR bodies and 200-400mm f/4, 70-200mm f/2.8, & 24-70mm f/2.8 lenses, putting me past the weight limits.
 It took some convincing to get in the air, "-Trevor.